Welcome to Mr. Glynn’s Second Class

 Tá fáilte romhat go dtí ár leathanach.
 Beimid ag obair go díon ar agus ag baint taitneamh as réimse leathan ábhar i mbliana.
 Beidh samplaí d’ár gcuid oibre agus ár gníomhaíochtaí le feiceáil anseo.
 Tá súil againn go mbainfidh sibh taitneamh agus sult as do thuras ar an leathanach seo!

-This is the version that we have been learning being sung on YouTube is you want to practice it at home.
+This first clip is the version that learned on YouTube is you want to practice it at home.

 Deich-ar-a-Deich – In case you haven’t noticed, here in HCNS we are trying really hard to be as active as possible.
 We are working towards gaining an Active Schools Flag.
 In order to get a little more exercise in during the school day, some days, we have been taking part in the 10@10 on RTÉjr.
 It is so much fun and it has got us up, out of our seats and moving Some days we do it as Bearla and some days as Gaeilge.
 Is breá linn é!